The other day on my Facebook page Patrycja asked me if I could tell her (and you) a bit more about Italian dialects. This is her question:

 Or the expression dire su which is basically a Venetian phrasal verb.
 Dire alone means tell.
 But dire su means to scold, to yell at someone.
 In Italian, it would be sgridare, cause Italian has no phrasal verbs.
 But Venetian apparently does.

 Dialects are disappearing

 Linguists say that dialects are disappearing though.
 According to a 2012 study, only 1,7% of Italians speaks exclusively dialect in everyday life.
 84,8% speak mainly Italian.
 10,7% can alternate Italian and local language.

-Dialects are not taught at school (with a couple of exception, for example Ladino, spoken in Trentino Alto Adige, Friuli and Ampezzo area of the Veneto).
+Dialects are not taught at school (with a couple of exception, for example, Ladino, spoken in Trentino Alto Adige, Friuli and Ampezzo area of the Veneto).
 Therefore the majority of Italians do not know how to write correctly the words of their own dialect.

-I’m in my 40s and I can’t speak dialect fluently, except from some idioms, some words or everyday phrases.
+I’m in my 40s and I can’t speak dialect fluently, except for some idioms, some words or everyday phrases.
 When I’m pissed off or in danger or something, I will surely use a Venetian expression.

 I really love dialects and accents and I have so much fun trying to guess where somebody’s from judging by his accent.
 I usually guess right or I get close.
 While Matteo, my husband, can almost never tell or quite. 😀 As for the sound, I must admit I have a thing for the accents of Emilia Romagna.
-While people from the Veneto alway sound drunk to other regions’ listeners, because our intonation is similar to a singsong.
-Quite sad considering that I don’t even drink alcohol.
+While people from the Veneto always sound drunk to other regions’ listeners, because our intonation is similar to a singsong.
+Quite sad considering that I basically don’t even drink alcohol.

 Well, there is something more you’d like to know about Italian dialects?
 Let me know!